What does Connect mean?

 Does Connect have anything to do with TransUnion, Equifax or Experian?

-No, Connect is a Credit Reporting Agency registered with the CFPB and operates under the FCRA just like those companies but uses “non-traditional information” (utility, mobile phone, and other bills) to build your score.
+No, Connect is a part of MicroBilt, a Consumer Reporting Agency registered with the CFPB and operates under the FCRA just like those companies but uses “non-traditional information” (utility, mobile phone, and other bills) to build your score.
 Connect does not affect the reports of these other companies.

 How big is Connect?

-Connect is the world's largest provider of non-traditional data to the credit market.
+Connect is the largest provider of non-traditional data to the credit market.

 Who is MicroBilt and why are they mentioned with Connect?

-MicroBilt is the parent company of Connect.
+MicroBilt is the owner of Connect.
 As a leading single source provider of decision critical information that assists businesses in reducing and managing risk, MicroBilt provides online access to consumer and commercial credit bureau data, automated decisioning and collection services, as well as industry benchmark data and risk management tools.
-MicroBilt has over 30 years of experience in risk management for business and its leading edge technology forms the backbone of the Connect service offering.
+MicroBilt has over 40 years of experience in risk management for business and its leading edge technology forms the backbone of the Connect service offering.

 How does a Connect Alternative Credit Score work?
 Is it like a regular credit score?